 An ancestral and whole-foods diet may be a significant step up from the Standard American Diet that has a lot of grains, vegetable oil, and processed ingredients.
 However, there are many reasons even the seemingly healthy diet alone might still not provide enough micronutrients and antioxidants.

-Our Soil is Depleted from Minerals and Good Bacteria
+Depleted Soil with Less Minerals and Good Bacteria

 Over the last 100 years, industrial farming has depleted the most nutritious topsoil from important minerals and beneficial soil bacteria that would grow the healthiest foods.
 As a result, the vegetables in our food supplies also have less mineral density.
 The reduction of minerals in our foods, as well as the fertilizers and pesticides, may be a contributor to diseases of civilization.